wn96/cvwo_assignment/README.md

 ## Introduction

-This To-do list is created with Ruby on Rails, and it's created for the CVWO 2018 holiday assignment.
+This to-do app is created with Ruby on Rails, and it's created for the CVWO 2018 holiday assignment.

 ### Name